 Gender binaries can be found all around us, from the restrooms we use to the boy and girl toy aisles at our go-to superstores.
 Every time we walk through those stalls or stroll down those aisles, we reinforce our gender identities or the identities of those closest to us with team pink or team blue.

-But the gender spectrum doesn't work that way, and there's a plethora of identities that aren't being accounted for in these distinctions.
-That's why gender neutral language is central to establishing authentic and inclusive relationships with ourselves and others.
+But the gender spectrum doesn't work that way, and there are a plethora of identities that aren't being accounted for in these distinctions.
+That's why gender-neutral language is central to establishing authentic and inclusive relationships with ourselves and others.

 Most times, we're unaware of how we impose or reinforce gender stereotypes in our language.
 Therefore, we created this guide to help you adopt truly inclusive terms in your everyday speech.

 Gendered language refers to a body of words that use masculine and/or feminine nouns and pronouns to refer to subjects.
 Gendered language is also widely used to refer to whole groups that don't primarily contain men.

 An example is Neil Armstrong's famous quote, "That's one small step for a man, one giant leap for mankind," which uses the terms "man" and "mankind" to refer to all humans, regardless of gender or biological sex.

 Gendered language also exists in career-related discourses, such as the terms "congresswoman" or "congressman" which simultaneously assign a gender and job role to a member of congress.
 Even honorifics are gendered, revealing a person's biological sex and, for women, their marital status (take Ms. and Mrs., for example).

 Below is a list of common gendered nouns and a list of gender-neutral alternatives you can refer to in career-related discourses: